Frequently Asked Questions about Carden Hall’s Pre-K program

-In addition to ensuring your child’s safety, the teacher’s role stimulates each student’s natural intellectual curiosity and builds upon his/her ideas to create new knowledge.
+In addition to ensuring your child’s safety, the teacher’s role is to stimulate each student’s natural intellectual curiosity and build upon his/her ideas to create new knowledge.
 This is done by providing a nurturing environment in which learning can take place easily and naturally and where each child feels successful every day.

 How would you describe the curriculum?

-Our full-day program features small-group settings that offer both teacher-initiated academic activities and child-interest play centers.
+Our full-day program features small-group settings that offer both child-interest play centers and teacher-initiated academic activities.
 At the discovery play centers, where children are allowed to work at their own level and pace, they can pursue special interests, spark their imaginations, enhance their social skills, and learn to collaborate with others productively and joyfully.

 The teacher-directed lessons and activities take into account the children’s developmental stage and varying levels of academic readiness.
-Therefore, the emphasis is on exposure to (engagement with ) new information versus memorization of facts.
-Review of new concepts and enrichment activities are also build into our academic curriculum.
+Therefore, the emphasis is on exposure to new information versus memorization of facts.
+Review of new concepts and enrichment activities are also built into our academic curriculum.

-On any given day we strive for a balance of full class and small group activities as well as indoor and outdoor play.
-Outdoors, in a specially designed pre-K natural play yard, children participate daily in both free choice play and a physical education skill-based lesson.
-In addition to the daily activities provided by the classroom teacher, our program offers lessons by special subject teachers in art, French, music and STEM science.
-A nap/rest time occurs after lunch each day so that children are able to feel refreshed and focused for the afternoon activities.
+On any given day we strive for a balance of full-class and small-group activities, as well as indoor and outdoor play.
+Outdoors, in a specially designed natural play yard, children participate daily in both free-choice play and skill-based physical education lessons.
+In addition to the daily activities provided by the classroom teacher, our program offers lessons by special subject teachers in French, STEM, music, and art.
+A rest time occurs after lunch each day so that children are able to feel refreshed and focused for the afternoon activities.